MOBI BOOT CAMP CORP. logoLearning Buddy

 ggplot(mpg, aes(x = class, y = hwy)) +

-# Counts of cars in each class category
+# Count how many cars are in each category class

 ggplot(mpg, aes(x = class)) +